kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 ```

-## 6. Login to the docker repository (Dockerhub), kindly use the dockerhub credential
+## 6. Login to the docker repository (Dockerhub), kindly use the dockerhub credential provided by the ISS lecturer.

 ```
 docker login